stewarda/Test/README.md

 Note: Because dependencies where installed with sudo, python commands that requires the dependencies will have to run with sudo.

 Delete config file
-3. Delete .qcrc (whats full path ?) this is a config file that is automatically created the first time you run the script and enter username/password and is found in the same directory that the script executes from
+Delete .qcrc (whats full path ?) this is a config file that is automatically created the first time you run the script and enter username/password and is found in the same directory that the script executes from

 Install Mongo DB
-4.sudo pip install pymongo
+	sudo pip install pymongo

 ##DEFINE CONFIGURATION:##

 ###Configure Mongo###

 The scripts interact with an external MongoDB to ensure AWS assets are tracked by instance ID. # we need more details

 Update the Mongo Config
-  1. Edit mongo_config.py
+Edit mongo_config.py

 	# Update Mongo (yes/no)
 	available='no'

 	# MongoDB IP address
 	ip='127.0.0.1'

 	# MongoDB Port
 	port=27017

 	# Name of the client/database in MongoDB
 	client_name='MyAWSInfo'

 	# Collection name where instance info is stored
 	collection_name='ec2_info'

 	# Collection name where timestamp of last update for an instance is stored
 	collection_timestamp='ec2_time'

 ###Build Configuration Files###

-Update Asset Groups configuration file
+Update Asset Groups configuration file (Edit asset_groups.py)
-  1. Edit asset_groups.py   (These asset groups are used to store all internal/external IP's as well as IP's for ad-hoc scans)
+These asset groups are used to store all internal/external IP's as well as IP's for ad-hoc scans

  	# Asset group name that holds all external IP addresses in EC2
        	external='A360-Test-External'

        	# Asset group name for storing all internal IP addresses in EC2
         internal='A360-Test-Internal'

         # Asset group name that holds all ip addresses for ad-hoc scans
         adhoc='A360 - AdHoc Scanning'

         # Asset group id for adhoc scan group
         adhoc_id='1432205'

 	# CSV of VPC accounts hosting multiple products
         vpc='A360-PRODUCTION-VPC East-EC2,A360-STAGE-VPC West-EC2'

 \*ID is used because Qualys API requires the id for launching the report based on an asset group.
 It does not support asset group names